 Endothelial cells (EC) (monolayer squamous epithelium) form the smooth internal vascular lining indispensable for normal blood flow.
 They play a major role in cardiovascular homeostasis maintenance, mainly through the regulation of arterial blood pressure.
 Apart from ensuring the barrier between the vessels and its lumen, endothelial cells secrete numerous mediators regulating platelet aggregation, fibrinolysis, coagulation and the tension of the vessels.
 Endothelial dysfunction observed in diabetic patients contributes to the development of lesions in large and small vessels.
 The major factors include hyperglycemia, insulin resistance, hyperinsulinemia and dyslipidemia.
 Endothelial cells secrete a few mediators that can alternatively mediate in vascular stenosis [75-77].
 The complex tight junctions of ECs are one of the significant parts of the iBRB, which protects the retina from injuries by circulating substances or metabolites.
 Under the development of DR, increased capillary occlusion results in retinal ischemia and hypoxia, triggering an increase in the levels of VEGF, which then promotes pathological neovascularization.
 The receptors on ECs are activated by VEGF, and this kind of activation promotes ECs survival, proliferation, permeability, and taxis toward the VEGF sources, the essential steps of blood vessels production and maintenance, however, in many DR patients, VEGF is excessively produced in the retina resulting in the over-proliferation of ECs, new blood vessel formation, thus contributing to microaneurysms, fluid leakage, and tissue damage [78].

 Endothelial progenitor cells (EPC) are immature cells able to differentiate into mature endothelail cells.
 Vascular damage and tissue ischemia mobilize the EPC by releasing growth factors and cytokines.
 The EPC stimulate compensatory angiogenesis chiefly at the sites of ischemia in the peripheral circulation.
 Furthermore, the EPC make up a circulating pool of cells capable of forming a “cellular patch” at sites of endothelial damage, simultaneously contributing directly to homeostasis and repair of the endothelial layer.
-It has been shown that practically all risk factors of atherosclerosis are identified with a reduction or dysfunction of the circulating EPC, while the increased EPC pool correlates with diminished cardiovascular mortality.
 Tissue ischemia is regarded as the most powerful stimulus of EPC mobilization by means of activation of the systems that detect hypoxia, such as hypoxia-induced factor (HIF) -1α.
 Both patients with type 1 and 2 diabetes have fewer circulating EPC than healthy individuals.
 EPC in diabetic patients show the impairment of the function, such as decreased proliferation, adhesion, migration and a potential to be incorporated into vascular structures [13, 76-77].

 4.2.2.
 Pericytes